ITT23/assignment-08-replication-top_idee/documentation.md

 Christoph played requiem of a dream theme and this is the output: atpnatpnatpnsata.
 Guess we accidentally summoned a demon.
 Rosenrot: rrrrrrrrrwwwwwwwwwrrrrrrrrrwwwwwwcccrwhatwhatwhatecumwhatwhatwhatbyvvbywhatwhatacumwhatwhatwhatbywwbyccc (hell yeah.)

 You could also further extend the gamification application with learning by conditioning.
 Maybe buy a cheap EMS TENS device from China and for every wrong note, get a little bit of muscle stimulation.
-For entertaining purposes only.
+For entertanment purposes only.

-atpnapeubyatpnatpnaabybyapuauauhaotherwhat

-whatwhatwhatacucwhatwhatwhatbywwbyllrrrrrrrrrwwwwwwwwwrrrrrrrrrwwwwwwccccccccccccc

-urrrrrrrrrwwwwwwwwwrrrrrrrrrwwwwwwcccrwhatwhatwhatecumwhatwhatwhatbyvvbywhatwhatacumwhatwhatwhatbywwbyccc